 It never came, though.

-Instead, while Nadesalingam was getting ready for work and Priya was preparing a bottle for her seven month old baby, their home was stormed by police.
+Instead, while Nades was getting ready for work and Priya was preparing a bottle for her then seven-month-old baby, their home was stormed by police.

-Their sleeping children were taken from their beds, while Priya and Nadesalingam were given just 10 minutes to collect whatever they needed.
+Their sleeping children were taken from their beds, while Priya and Nades were given just 10 minutes to collect whatever they needed.
 They would never be coming back.

 Simone Cameron, who used to live in Bioela with the family, told the ABC they were, “lovely, salt-of-the-earth people… They’ve had such a traumatic life living through a war and they just thought a town like Biloela was the answer to their dreams.”

-Cameron recalls teaching Nadesalingam English, while another community member says he volunteered at St Vincent’s de Paul.
+Cameron recalls teaching Nades English, while another community member says he volunteered at St Vincent’s de Paul.